21 April 2023

 ALTERNATIVE VIDEO CONFIG: No Automatic Frame Delay, but Max swapchain images reduced to 2

-With the "Force 60 Hz" Core Option of FinalBurn No, the following is virtually irrelevant, but I leave it here:
+With the "Force 60 Hz" Core Option of FinalBurn No, the following is virtually irrelevant, but I leave this legacy information here:

 If your scrolling shows some micro-stuttering and you have (like me) a Fixed Refresh Rate Monitor running at 60 hz, you can only achieve acceptable results, which never will be optimal.
 Warning: If you look for this in the Internet, you get hundreds of best combinations, it's not an easy thing to choose, and this is my best guess.